 Finally, another helpful strategy to combat perfectionism is to look for the opportunities for ‘exposure’.
 The most effective treatment for anxiety is Cognitive Behavioral Therapy with Exposure.
 While I won’t go into a full description of the therapy here, I will offer a very simplistic definition of exposure (because that’s the active ingredient).
 Exposure is essentially gradually engaging in situations that elicit discomfort/ anxiety for long enough period of time such that your anxiety lowers.
 This is the process of desensitization.
 For perfectionists, exposure may look like doing something imperfectly and then sitting with the discomfort and anxiety that occurs from not doing something perfectly and then resisting the urge to check or correct the situation.
 For example, try setting a timer for a reasonable amount of time to complete a task (30 minutes for a homework assignment).
 Once the timer goes off, no matter what, stop the task and let it go unfinished or unchecked.
 Then, allow yourself to sit with the discomfort and imagine the worst possible scenarios of what will happen with that unfinished assignment (e.g., “I will fail.”).
 Do this for a long enough period of time that your anxiety comes down.
 Then, move on and do not go back to the assignment.
 Repeat as necessary.
 Allow yourself to experience whatever consequences occur (I assure you it will not be as terrible as you imagine).
 Over time, and when repeated enough, eventually you get desensitized from the “consequences” of not achieving perfection and thus may feel less compulsive (e.g. less of an urge to engage in perfectionistic behaviors).

 This is a very simplified explanation of perfectionism and exposure techniques and is not meant to represent therapy with a licensed clinical psychologist.
 If you would like to learn more about how to manage perfectionism and if therapy is a good option for you, please contact Dr. Nicole Amoyal Pensak for a free, brief, telephone consult at 609-283-2056.
-You may also email her at email@example.com more information.
+You may also email her at firstname.lastname@example.org for more information.